Synchronized Video Storytelling: Generating Video Narrations with Structured Storyline: Experiments

 \paragraph{Advertising Video Storytelling.} VideoNarrator can either generate a storyline to guide the generation, or use a predefined storyline to generate a story based on user preference.
 We conduct experiments for both situations on E-SyncVidStory.

 \textit{\textbf{With Generated Storyline.}} As shown in Table \ref{table:auto_metric}, our model outperforms the baseline models, even when fine-tuned on our dataset.
 For detailed evaluations shown in Table \ref{table:auto_metric_2}, existing MLLMs demonstrate their ability to generate visually relevant and informative stories.
 However, they tend to focus on a limited amount of prior knowledge and may repeat it, resulting in a lower $\textrm{Info}_\textrm{Diverse}$ score.
 Furthermore, their fluency and ability to control the length of word sequences are poor.
 Based on the ablation studies, we find that by fine-tuning the LLM with our instruction data, our model can achieve the ability to control the word sequence length and comprehend video features, showing an increase in controllable accuracy and visual relevance.
 Applying visual compression and visual memory consolidation can improve the model's ability to extract relevant knowledge and retain story coherence, resulting in better performance in knowledge relevance and fluency.
-Explicit storylines and relative positional embedding can also improve the performance in knowledge relevance and fluency.
+Explicit storylines and relative positional embedding can encourage narrations to follow a more logical outline of persuasion, improving the performance in knowledge relevance.

 \textit{\textbf{With Predefined Storyline.}} Our model is also capable of generating stories with predefined storylines.
 Users can modify the generated storyline or offer a specific storyline to control the generation process, generating customized narrations.
 Table \ref{table:with_storyline} shows the results generated with the predefined storyline, demonstrating ideal performance in controllable accuracy and other aspects.